 - Interpret: Communicating results and reflections through visualisation, storytelling and interpretable summaries.

 After completion of this course, you will be able to:

 - interpret and discuss data sources that are usable and relatable for a problem presented.

 - manipulate data and consolidate all information into a dataset that is manageable, informative and relates to your problem.

-- describe and analyze the consolidated dataset(s) to support your problem with evidence.
+- describe and analyse the consolidated dataset(s) to support your problem with evidence.

 - apply models using statistical and machine learning to infer results in the process of turning data into valuable information.

-- report results and reflections through visualization, storytelling and interpretable summaries, especially when faced with a new dataset.
+- report results and reflections through visualisation, storytelling and interpretable summaries, especially when faced with a new dataset.

 … and hopefully get great data-driven policy jobs in the future where you can address issues of equity, or go on adventurous travels with an open mind.